Arghun-dev/The-Hard-Parts-of-Functional-JavaScript/README.md

 **JavaScript is a `single threaded` language it means that JavaScript runs the code `line by line`** => So JavaScript is `synchronous` language

 that means we do each line, we finish it, and then we go to the next line.

+in `JavaScript` if we have a line of code to do => we have to do it, it's the only line of code we can do, And we have to finish on it, before we move on to the next line.